stargatedaw/stargate-sample-pack/README.md

   the samples as many times as needed to get the desired sound.
 Considering filtering off excessive low and high frequencies if that makes sense on the particular sample.
+- Github has a file size limit of 100MB, but generally samples should be much smaller than this

 ### Creating the folder structure
 ```